Li-Ju666/Li-Ju666.github.io/_posts/2020-07-09-Neural_Network.md

 For the last layer, things are a bit different: the number of nodes should be fixed as the dimension of target output.
 To be more precise, for single-value regression task, there should be only one node in the last layer, and for multi-class classification, the number should be the number of categories of output.
-This ensure the dimension of output matrix keeps the same with target matrix: $m\times n$.
+This ensure the dimension of output matrix keeps the same with target matrix: $m\times t$.

 The whole procedure is actually propagating data from the top of the network layer by layer, or we can call this forward propagation.